 Time alone with his or her thoughts, gives your child an opportunity to engage his or her imagination.
 A child’s imagination and creativity blossom during time alone.
 Your child is enabled to learn how to turn boredom into focus.
 A child’s brain doesn’t stop working when he or she is alone and quiet.
 It actually is very busy processing, organizing, and applying information and stimulus.
 When there is no additional information/stimulation coming in, the brain is able to focus on doing creative things with the information and stimulation that it has.
 A child’s imagination can run wild and your child can become a very creative person because he or she was given the gift of a time alone every day to develop that.
 For example, every musician spent hours and hours alone developing that talent.
 Every artist, every writer, every engineer, every scientist, etc. had alone time as a child to develop their imagination and creativity.

-If your child is having tantrums and meltdowns, try establishing a regular down time each day.
-And you might read more about child and adolescent therapy, then reach out to us at Christian Counseling Associates to schedule a free consultation to get your family and your child some helpful counseling.
+If your overstimulated child is having tantrums and meltdowns, try establishing a regular down time each day.
+And you might read more about family therapy, then reach out to us at Christian Counseling Associates to schedule a free consultation to get your family and your child some helpful counseling.

-Sydney Spradlin is a Licensed Professional Counselor Associate under the supervision of Jack D. Dickerson, LPC-S, LMFT-S. Sydney is taking new clients and is available for teletherapy.
+Sydney Spradlin is a Licensed Professional Counselor Associate at Christian Counseling Associates.
+Sydney is taking new clients and is available for teletherapy.